Powledge Guards Unaware of the Law

 Well keep up the good work and stand united and strong.

 MIM(Prisons) responds: Legal work and campaigns, such as the information contained in the Texas Pack, are one aspect of our struggle toward a society without the abuses that the Texas Pack is focused on: grievance problems, indigent mail restrictions, exorbitant medical copay, and others.
 We don't think we can get to that society by focusing on just this angle alone, however.
-So we push our comrades who are getting good information from the Texas Pack to also try opening their minds to the bigger picture and the long-term struggle.
+So we push our comrades who are getting good information from the Texas Pack to also recognize the bigger picture and the long-term struggle.
 MIM(Prisons)'s work is focused on prisons in the United $tates, but we strive for this work to coincide with the struggles of the most oppressed peoples in the world.
 If you're ready to take that step from prison reformer to revolutionary, we offer lots of study materials on the topic, and a correspondence study course for $10 or work-trade.